 Early retirement is now within reach.
 In less than a year I could pull the plug.
-Curious about options for SemiFIRE jobs to do after retirement, I’m exploring the idea of starting a business.
+But I need something to occupy my brain and keep productive.
+Is starting a business after retirement a good idea?

 I’ve got the raw materials to do something meaningful with all that freed-up time.
 The question is, what kind of business would I find low stress, fulfilling, and flexible?

 Starting a new business is difficult under the best of circumstances.
 Oftentimes, it requires cash (typically bank loans) to start-up and a never-ending time commitment to keeping afloat.

 Statistics on start-up survival are sobering.
 You aim big (say, a new restaurant, specialty shop, magazine publication, etc.) and your odds of being around in 5 years are slim.